karldreher/b2-cloudflare-worker/README.md

 [vars]
 BUCKET_NAME = "my-cool-bucket"
 AUTH_HEADER = "Basic dXNlcm5hbWU6cGFzc3dvcmQK"
+CACHE_CONTROL = "public,max-age=172800" #This should be here anyway, it is included for completeness.
 ```

-**Excercise caution** doing this, as you should only keep them in there while conducting development.  **Only** set the variables using `wrangler secret` or through the Cloudflare console.
+**Excercise caution** doing this with `BUCKET_NAME` and `AUTH_HEADER`, as you should only keep those variables there while conducting development.  **Only** set the variables using `wrangler secret` or through the Cloudflare console.

 ## Deployment